Warm Home Discount

 This scheme was introduced in April 2011 as part of the government's Spending Review.
 It was originally intended to run for four years, but has now been extended for a year to 2015/16.

 The aim of the £1.1 billion scheme, which is funded by energy suppliers, is to help low-income and vulnerable households with their annual energy costs.

-What is the Warm Home Discount?
+Who qualifies for the Warm Home Discount?

-Only the Big Six energy firms - British Gas, Scottish Power, SSE, E.ON, EDF Energy and npower - are required by law to provide rebates under the Warm Home Discount scheme.
+Nineteen energy firms (including the 'Big 6' of British Gas, Scottish Power, SSE, E.on, EDF Energy and nPower) provide rebates under the Warm Home Discount scheme.

 When will I get my discount?